 Minnesota’s Energy Assistance Program helps renters and homeowners keep homes heated, lights on and more.
 For more information visit: www.mn.gov/home.

-Apply for county programs that serve people with disabilities
+Apply for county programs that help pay for basic needs

 Area Served by County

 - Aitkin County

 - Toll Free: 800-328-3744

 - Apply for Waiver Programs Accepts applications for Medical Assistance/Medicaid waiver programs